Income tax in Canada: Personal income taxes

 Canada levies personal income tax on the worldwide income of individual residents in Canada and on certain types of Canadian-source income earned by non-resident individuals.
 The Income Tax Act, Part I, subparagraph 2(1), states: "An income tax shall be paid, as required by this Act, on the taxable income for each taxation year of every person resident in Canada at any time in the year."

 After the calendar year, Canadian residents file a T1 Tax and Benefit Return for individuals.
 It is due April 30, or June 15 for self-employed individuals and their spouses, or common-law partners.
-It is important to note, however, that any balance owing is due on or before April 30.
+Any balance owing is due on or before April 30.
 Outstanding balances remitted after April 30 may be subject to interest charges, regardless of whether the taxpayer's filing due date is April 30 or June 15.

 The amount of income tax that an individual must pay is based on the amount of their taxable income (income earned less allowed expenses) for the tax year.
 Personal income tax may be collected through various means: